What is 0xcert Framework?

 Decentralized applications can serve as a powerful improvement of operations and asset management in various industries and sectors.
 Among others, they can be especially useful in the following use cases:

 Certificates: The areas that employ certificates are often poised with massive overhead, low efficiency, and in some cases even fraud.
-With non-fungible tokens (NFTs), new systems can be introduced that are trustless and completely reduce friction (middleman, high costs, slow handling, etc.).
+With non-fungible tokens (NFTs), new systems can be introduced trustless and completely reduce friction (middleman, high costs, slow handling, etc.).
 Various certificates, ranging from ISO certificates to car insurance certificates, can become NFTs.
-Academic credentials can be represented as NFTs, as well.
+Academic credentials can be represented as NFTs as well.
 These can then be used to build new systems for educational institutions or improve the existing ones.
-Since blockchain and NFTs have an inherent feature of immutability and complete trackability, we can imagine fighting academic credentials fraud as an ideal use case.
-Cross-border student mobility and verification of academic credentials can be streamlined, and friction can be reduced.
-Credentialing within MOOCs and CPD programs can also be addressed.
-Software licensing as well as paywalls can significantly benefit from NFTs and become completely frictionless or even introduce secondary markets.
+Since blockchain and NFTs have an inherent feature of immutability and comprehensive trackability, we can take fighting against academic credentials fraud as an ideal use case.
+Cross-border student's mobility and verification of academic credentials can be streamlined, and friction can be reduced.
+Credentialing within Massive Open Online Courses for Continuing Professional Development (CPD MOOCs) programs can also be addressed.
+Software licensing as well as paywalls can be significantly benefit from NFTs and become completely frictionless or even be introduced to a secondary market.

 Collectibles: This is the most prevalent and well-known use case for NFTs at the moment, popularized by CryptoKitties.
-Collectibles can range from simple to highly complex which involve licensing deals with clubs, leagues or brands (NFL, NBA, FIFA, Manchester United, Star Wars, Disney, etc.).
-There are different models where these collectibles can later be used in.
-Collectibles can represent in-game items (like a sword in an MMORPG) or players within a fantasy football game.
+Collectibles can range from simple to highly complex which involves licensing deals with clubs, leagues or brands (NFL, NBA, FIFA, Manchester United, Star Wars, Disney, etc.).
+There are different models where these collectibles can later be applied to.
+Collectibles can be in-game items (like a sword in an massively multiplayer online role-playing games (MMORPGs)) or players within a fantasy football game.
 High-value assets can introduce fractional ownership or leasing and renting schemes.

 Digital art: The growing field of digital art can significantly benefit from having unique digital representations on the blockchain.
 This allows for more robust control over ownership as well as provenance.
 By having simple tooling available, the field will be able to focus on new user experiences and significantly expand the existing digital art market.
 An NFT can become an ownership certificate for a specific piece of art.
 This would mean that it can not be forged and would provide a verifiable provenance track.
 Historical price and ownership movements are easily trackable, as well.
 Many new models can be set up, involving auction houses, appraisers or even artists directly.
 Furthermore, by introducing fractional ownership new secondary markets can be created.